Evaldas88/-Pratical-Project-6/README.md

 * PHP
 * Bootstrap

-# In this File Browser System you can:
+# In this File Browser  you can:

 * Login/logout,
+    * username - test
+    * password - test
 * See all files and folders,
 * Delete files,
 * Download files,